mjordan/drupal_field_limit_tester/test_results/results.md

 !['Screenshot of multivalued field with drag and drop'](node_edit_form_drag_and_drop.png)

 Specifically, the drag-and-drop UI elements, which use JavaScript under the hood, did not render as expected.
-Instead, at the start of the form rendering process, Drupal temporarily reverted to the native HTML "row widget" weight assignment elements:
+Instead, at the start of the form rendering process, Drupal temporarily reverted to the native HTML "row weight" form elements:

 !['Screenshot of multivalued field with row widgets'](node_edit_form_with_row_widgets.png)